YordanGeorgiev/qto/README.md

 ### 2.1.
-What can it do to my organisation ?
+What can it do to for me and/or my organisation ?
-With qto you could either re-use the existing items for management available from the home page or you could in less than 5 minutes per item define your own.
+With qto you could either re-use the existing items for management available from the home page or you could in less than 5 minutes per item define your own - that is create entirely new data-driven application.